pictuga/morss/README.md

 misc:
   --nolink              drop links, but keeps links' inner text --noref               drop items' link
-  --debug               to have some feedback from the script execution.
+  --silent              don't output the final RSS (useless on its own, but can be nice when debugging) --debug               to have some feedback from the script execution.
 Useful for debugging

 GNU AGPLv3 code